vishipayyallore/inspirational-quotes/InspirationalQuotes.md

 > 1. "It is not the strongest of the species that survive, nor the most intelligent, but the one most responsive to change." - Charles Darwin
 > 1. "Out of difficulties grow miracles." - Jean de La Bruyère

-## Purpose and Vision - V1

-> 1. "The purpose of our lives is to be happy." - Dalai Lama
-> 1. "Your life does not get better by chance, it gets better by change." - Jim Rohn
-> 1. "Do what you can, with what you have, where you are." - Theodore Roosevelt

 ## Mindfulness and Presence - V1

 > 1. "In the end, it’s not the years in your life that count.
 It’s the life in your years." - Abraham Lincoln
 > 1. "The only way to deal with this life meaningfully is to find one’s passion and put everything into it." - Anonymous
 > 1. "To live is the rarest thing in the world.
 Most people exist, that is all." - Oscar Wilde
 > 1. "Do not dwell in the past, do not dream of the future, concentrate the mind on the present moment." - Buddha

-## Motivation and Inspiration - V1

-> 1. "Start where you are.
-Use what you have.
-Do what you can." - Arthur Ashe

 ## Gratitude and Positivity